 And Airbyte is far from the only option on the market.
 Today, we'll look at some of its most compelling competitors so you can make the best choice for your business.

 But despite its early appeal, Airbyte has some flaws.
-For example, the Airbyte team projected 200+ connectors by the end of 2021.

 Open source: Free to use since you host the software yourself